IBM/universal-connectors/filter-plugin/logstash-filter-mariadb-guardium/README.md

 Filebeat provides a solution which can be implemented to ignore such logs, below are the steps
 1. Open filebeat.yml in notepad or any OS specific text editor.
 2. Search "filebeat.inputs" property.
-3. Under the "filebeat.inputs" property, uncomment the exclude_lines property and place the query user wants to ignore at filebeat level
+3. Under the "filebeat.inputs" property, uncomment the exclude_lines property and place the query you want to ignore at the Filebeat level
-4. Different third party tool may generate different system queries, so based on observation user need to modify queries in 'exclude line' of filebeat configuration.
+4. Different third party tools may generate different system queries, so modify queries in the 'exclude line' of your Filebeat configuration as needed.

 ```
 exclude_lines: ["select 1","SET autocommit","select @@version_comment","SHOW COLLATION","SELECT @@tx_isolation","select @@lower_case_table_names","SET GLOBAL","SHOW GLOBAL","COMMIT","ROLLBACK","SELECT CONCAT","FLUSH PRIVILEGES","set @@SQL_SELECT_LIMIT","SELECT TABLE_SCHEMA TABLE_CAT","@@max_allowed_packet"]